Car and truck crash on SH1 near Tokoroa

-At least on person has been injured after a car and truck collided south of Tokoroa this afternoon.
+Five people have been injured after a car and truck collided south of Tokoroa this afternoon.

-The crash happened just after 2.30pm on SH1 in Kinleith, south of Tokoroa.
+The crash happened just after 2.30pm on SH1 in Kinleith.

 A police media spokesperson said the crash happened on the north-bound lane and a number of people were involved.

+A St John media spokeswoman said one person had been flown to Waikato Hospital in a serious condition and another rescue helicopter was still at the scene and expected to take a another person also in a serious condition to the same hospital.

+Three others suffered moderate injuries.
+Two were being taken by ambulance to Tokoroa Hospital and the third person was being be transported by ambulance to Waikato Hospital.

-The entire road has now been blocked so the rescue helicopter could land.
+The entire road was blocked off in order to let the two rescue helicopters land.

 Police, St John and Fire and Emergency NZ were all in attendance.